darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 time=2024-06-16T12:33:57.060+02:00 level=DEBUG msg="time_measure 1m12.256099084s | trade routes calculated"
 ```

-It was still a rather horrible time to calculate it though.
+It was still a rather horrible time to calculate it.
 What i did do next?
 I turned on the default Golang profiling.
 By just adding extra code lines from std lib into the unit test beginning.
 And running after that `go tool pprof johnson.prof` and then inserting command `web`.
 That opened the browser page with the visual profile shown below.
 ```go
 func TestTradeRoutesJohnson(t *testing.T) {
     //The code i don't wish to profile